Midgie75/Compile-Mongoose-for-ESP8266/RTOS_example/README.md

 This is a Mongoose "Hello, world" that can be compiled under ESP8266 RTOS SDK.
+Its a copy of [Cesantas repository] (https://github.com/cesanta/mongoose/tree/master/examples/ESP8266_RTOS) with minimal changes..

 It sets up an AP (SSID `Mongoose`) and serves a "hello world" page on http://192.168.4.1/